EddieBauer1/AO3_Tag_Data_Dive/README.md

 `python app.py`

-If this is the first time running the project, the AO3 data download and preparation process will commence, with messages updating the user of the progress:
+The dataset is too large to include on Github so if this is the first time running the project, the AO3 data download and preparation process will commence, with messages updating the user of the progress:

 - `Importing Data...` indicates the program is downloading the data from the AO3 site, then extracting the data into the `/data` folder.
 After this step, the user should see:
   - `2021_stats.zip`